 Mix equal parts of salt and turmeric and sprinkle this onto your kitchen slab and in some nooks and crannies like beneath the kitchen basin and the drainage pipe.
 This smell keeps pests like house flies away and your kitchen free of contamination.

-Adhesive tapes are non-toxic, odourless and cheap alternatives to combat the housefly problem.
+Adhesive tapes are non-toxic, odorless, cheap alternatives to combat the housefly problem.
 Simply rolling and hanging strips of it in the vicinity of spots commonly frequented by flies will attract and trap them in the adhesive material.
 Though some tapes might already smell sweet, you can make them further potent by rubbing some honey or sugar water on them.